AviatrixSystems/Docs/HowTos/FAQ.rst

  #.
 Gateway health status.
 Alert when gateway goes to down state.
 Alert when it comes back up.
  #.
 Overlap network CIDR range.
 Alert when BGP routes overlap.
  #.
 Route limit.
 Alert when BGP route limits reach a threshold.
  #.
 TGW Auditor.
-Continuously monitors the configuration changes, alert when there is inconsistency between AWS console and Aviatrix Controller for resources related to TGW operation.
+Monitors the configuration changes, alert when there is inconsistency between AWS console and Aviatrix Controller for resources related to TGW operation.
  #.
 IAM policy.
 Alert when account IAM policy is not up to date.
  #.
 Guard Duty integration.
 Alert and block malicious IP addresses.
  #.
 Blackhole route.
 Alert when VPC route table has in active routes.
+ #.
+Public subnet.
+Alert when there are unwanted instances launched on specific public subnets.